Kotlin/KEEP/proposals/explicit-api-mode.md

     Because getters can't change visibility and setter-only explicit visibility looks ugly.

+However, if you still want to insert explicit visibility modifier for such declarations, it would not be marked as redundant by IDE.

 ## Implementation

 This mode is enabled by the compiler flag `-Xexplicit-api={strict|warning}`. `strict` state of the flag means that compiler will issue errors when public API declaration does not have explicit visibility or explicit return type.